AN UNCATALOGUED ANIMAL

-2. Bigfoot is technically more "correct" than Sasquatch.
-Sasquatch is a moniker inspired by Native American words for the beast. [source] It's most similar to a word in the Chehalis dialect of Halkemeylem, Sesqac.
+2. Bigfoot is technically more accurate than Sasquatch.
+Sasquatch is a moniker inspired by Native American words. [source] It's most similar to a word in the Chehalis dialect of Halkemeylem, Sesqac.

 3. There is some precedent for animals being referred to by an identifiable feature like; the laughing hyena, the hammerhead shark or the three-toed sloth.